AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 8, month: 04, year: 2024))

 #kristoffer[
 #location.au

 - Use `cfg!` macro to make our `main.rs` compatible with both our local build and our `wasm` build.

 - Create a notication system for our sim ui.
   - Fork `egui-notify` to support centered toasts
   - Create crate `bevy_notify` to expose `egui-notify` in bevy.
   - Hook up part of our system to use the notification system such as:
     - Take screenshot
     - Export factorgraphs as dot
 ]

 #day(datetime(day: 9, month: 04, year: 2024))

 #kristoffer[
 #location.au

 - Learned about `bevy::diagnostic` and started creating diagnostic providers for metrics such as number of robots, number of variables and factors and number of messages sent in total.
 - Worked on exposing the collected metrics in a `egui` window.
 I will allow Jens to make it pretty ;)
 - Spent some time helping Pernille with some networking issues in her project.
   Conclusion Windows bad.
 ]

+#day(datetime(day: 12, month: 04, year: 2024))

+#kristoffer[
+  #location.au

+  - Started refactoring some of the code.
+Especially the factorgraph code ]

 #deadline-countdown()

 #bibliography(
-  "../references.yaml",
-  style: "institute-of-electrical-and-electronics-engineers",
+  "../references.yaml", style: "institute-of-electrical-and-electronics-engineers",
 )